There are 2 basic types of PDF invoices that businesses receive from their suppliers.

 But wait a minute, InvoiceSmash does OCR doesn’t it?

 Yes, but we’re doing it begrudgingly.
 We really want you to process your invoices electronically so as to avoid the data validation headache.
 But of course, we’re living in the real world and even companies that are aggressively embracing automation still have the occasional pieces of paper floating around.
 They can use InvoiceSmash too.
-(OCR assist, is due to go online, Jun 2013)
+(OCR assist, is due to go online, Aug 2013.
+It is in beta use now but not make that open yet.)